Panflute API¶

 >>> e = Para(Str(Hello), Space, Str(World!))

-element, which stores the three
+This creates a Para element, which stores the three

-inline elements (Str, Space and Str) inside an .content
+inline elements (Str, Space and Str) inside an .content attribute.

-If we add .parent
+If we add .parent attributes to these elements,

 there are three ways they can be made obsolete:

-By replacing specific elements:
+- By replacing specific elements: - e.content[0] = Str('Bye')

-By replacing the entire list:
+- By replacing the entire list: - e.contents = other_items

 We deal with the first problem with wrapping the list of items

-with a ListContainer class of type collections.MutableSequence
+with a ListContainer class of type collections.MutableSequence.

-This class updates the .parent
+This class updates the .parent attribute to elements returned

-through __getitem__
+through __getitem__ calls.

 For the second problem, we use setters and getters which update the

-.parent
+.parent attribute.

 Standard elements¶